A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Using a nonlocal symmetry to determine a Darboux integrating factor

-In this section we show how to use (in a new way) the non-local symmetry (determined with the {\it NLS} procedure\footnote{{\it NLS} without index is representing the set of procedures {\it NLS}$_{j}$, $j \in \{1,1i,2,2i\}$.} -- see section \ref{fnls}) to construct a Darboux integrating factor for the 2ODE (\ref{r2ode}):

-In the first subsection we use the nonlocal symmetry to construct three 2D polynomial vector fields (associated with the 2ODE) such that they `share' the first integral and an integrating factor with the 2ODE.

-In the second subsection, we show that there are another three 2D polynomial vector fields whose first integral is the Darboux integrating factor of the 2ODE.
-These vector fields can be found together with the Darboux polynomials present in the integrating factor of the 2ODE by solving linear systems of indeterminates.

-Finally, we propose a procedure (based on a probabilistic algorithm) to determine a Darboux integrating factor (associated with the Liouvillian first integral) for the rational 2ODE and present an example.
+In this section we show how to use (in a new way) a nonlocal symmetry to construct a Darboux integrating factor for the 2ODE (\ref{r2ode}): \begin{itemize} \item In the first subsection we use the nonlocal symmetry to construct three 2D polynomial vector fields (associated with the 2ODE) such that they `share' the first integral and an integrating factor with the 2ODE. \item In the second subsection, we show that there are another three 2D polynomial vector fields whose first integral is the Darboux integrating factor of the 2ODE.
+These vector fields can be found together with the Darboux polynomials present in the integrating factor of the 2ODE by solving {\bf linear systems of indeterminates}. \item Finally, we propose a procedure (based on a probabilistic algorithm) to determine a Darboux integrating factor for the rational 2ODE and present an example. \end{itemize}